vircadia/vircadia-builder/README.md

 ## Building AppImages

-The latest version is also able to create an AppImage using the --make-appimage argument.
+You can  create an AppImage using the `--make-appimage` argument.

-This option
+When making an AppImage, you will want to create it on the oldest possible distribution in order to achieve the greatest compatibility.
+You will want to also ensure that your distribution is fully up to date.
+For example, on Ubuntu you will want to run `sudo apt-get update && sudo apt-get upgrade` prior to building.

 ## Qt